Skip to main content

 radon fan

-Efficiency Works recently launched an incentive to help cover the cost of installing a high efficiency radon fan.
-Eligible Fort Collins Utilities customers can receive $75 for new or existing active mitigation systems.
+Efficiency Works has an incentive to help cover the cost of installing a high efficiency radon fan.
+Eligible Fort Collins Utilities customers can receive $75 towards a new fan for new or existing radon mitigation systems.

 Click here for a list of available rebate offers through Efficiency Works.